-Temperatures in the UK have increased by 1°C since the mid-twentieth century and 2022 was the warmest year since records first began in 1884.
+Temperatures in the UK have increased by 1°C since the mid-twentieth century26 and 2022 was the warmest year since records first began in 1884.
 Alarmingly, the following year, 2023, was the second warmest.
 In fact, six out of the last ten years have been among the warmest on record, with the number of 'very hot' days (30°C) trebling compared to 1961-1990.

-At the same time, five of the ten wettest years since 1836 have also occurred in the 21st century, which has seen 20% more days of 'exceptional rainfall' compared with preceding decades.
-These changing weather patterns greatly affect the industry's ability to deliver current service levels.
+At the same time, five of the ten wettest years since 1836 have also occurred in the 21st century,27 which has seen 20% more days of 'exceptional rainfall' compared with preceding decades.28 These changing weather patterns greatly affect the industry's ability to deliver current service levels.
 Water infrastructure services are threatened by the increased risk of flooding of assets such as treatment works.
 The drainage system will be increasingly overwhelmed by intense summer rainstorms, meaning more storm overflow spills.
 Pipes are at increased risk of bursts due to ground movement caused by soil drying out in long hot summers.
-An increased number of algal blooms due to changing water temperatures is already decreasing water quality and increasing treatment costs.
-On top of this, water infrastructure is dependent on the electricity grid, which will also be more vulnerable in a changing climate.
+An increased number of algal blooms due to changing water temperatures is already decreasing water quality^{29,30} and increasing treatment costs.
+On top of this, water infrastructure is dependent on the electricity grid, which will also be more vulnerable in a changing climate.31

-The Met Office's UK Climate Projections series has been warning since 2009 that climate change will bring warmer, wetter winters and hotter, drier summers on average, accompanied by more frequent and intense weather extremes.
-Yet the water regulatory system has proven to be slow and cumbersome to react to such stark warnings.
+The Met Office's UK Climate Projections series has been warning since 200932 that climate change will bring warmer, wetter winters and hotter, drier summers on average, accompanied by more frequent and intense weather extremes.33 Yet the water regulatory system has proven to be slow and cumbersome to react to such stark warnings.

-Until the 2024 price review, Ofwat used econometric models which neglected changing weather patterns (and even in the latest price review, Ofwat only included urban rainfall in wastewater models, not water).
-This was despite climate projections showing that increasingly intense summer storms and other events will put increasing pressure on the network.
+Until the 2024 price review, Ofwat used econometric models which neglected changing weather patterns (and even in the latest price review, Ofwat only included urban rainfall in wastewater models,

-&lt;sup>26 'Climate change in the UK', Met Office, (December 2020)
+26 'Climate change in the UK', Met Office, (December 2020)

-&lt;sup>27 'State of the UK Climate 2023', International Journal of Climatology, (July 2024)
+27 'State of the UK Climate 2023', International Journal of Climatology, (July 2024)